 e = base of natural logarithms

 - Logistic growth – This model defines the concept of ‘survival of the fittest’.
 Thus, it considers the fact that resources in nature are exhaustible.
 The term ‘Carrying capacity’ defines the limit of the resources beyond which it cannot support any number of organisms.
 Let this carrying capacity be represented as K.

 The availability of limited resources cannot show exponential growth.
 As a result, the graph will have a lag phase, followed by an exponential phase, then a declining phase and ultimately an asymptote.
-This is called Verhulst-Pearl Logistic Growth and is represented by the following equation:
+This is known as Verhulst-Pearl Logistic Growth and is represented using the equation:

 dN/dt = rN((K-N) /K)